 This is not a grammar competition, so don’t worry about it.
 Remember, the main reason you do this is to build your confidence.

 I’m all in when it comes to having fun while learning.
 We all know language learning can sometimes be quite stressful.
-To make it fun you should diversify it by watching TV series, movies and listening to songs in your target language.
+To make it fun you should diversify it by watching TV series, and movies and listening to songs in your target language.

 The former is good because it involves daily conversation and you can learn grammar as you go.
-If you’ve been following my blogs you know how I got into this language learning in the first place.
+If you’ve been following my blog you know how I got into this language learning in the first place.

-Apart from songs, you can listen also to the radio.
-I make listening to English news a habit whenever I’m on the road.
-I like to imitate their pronunciation and accent.
 Can’t find the radio channel in your target language?
 Worry no more.
 You can use TuneIn.
 All you have to do is search by location and find your favorite one.

-I’m using this method too and I have to say it really improves my pronunciation.
+I’m using this method too, and I have to say it really improves my pronunciation.
 If there is a word(s) that I don’t know how to pronounce I’d google it and bookmark it for future reference.

-“Language is something that needs to be processed, not memorized.” – markmanson.net
+"language is something that needs to be processed, not memorized" - markmanson.net

 I agree with the quote.
-When I learned Arabic both in high school and university, there are parts that I understood and vice versa.
-For the ones I didn’t I just ended up memorizing it.
-What happen years after is I can’t recall most of what I’ve memorized.
-That is the biggest mistake I have made.
+When I learned Arabic both in high school and university, there were parts that I understood and vice versa.
+For the ones I didn’t, I just ended up memorizing it.

-Since I can’t remember how I started my English vocabulary, let me tell you about Spanish instead.
-My Spanish learning journey started at Duolingo.
 I followed its tree learning structure and processed all the words that were thrown at me.
 Some of it was not even related to my everyday life.

 Thus, when I first chatted with a Spanish native speaker and wanted to introduce myself there were a few words I didn’t know such as graduated, self-employed, and much more.
-I felt frustrated because I’ve been learning it for weeks and yet I can’t even handle a basic conversation.

-That’s when I realized I started off on the wrong foot.
+That’s when I realized I started on the wrong foot.
 I should begin with everyday words, those I use in my everyday life.
-Here’s a great tip from Benny, the Irish polyglot.
-I recommend you apply this to your learning method.

 Have you experienced reading an English blog(s) where the words that are being used are way beyond your knowledge and you have to literally google what they mean so you can understand the context?